 It’s important to put together a packing list for travel so you have everything you need for your trip.
 But what about the things you need for the flights to and from your destination?
-Follow this guide for what to take on a flight so you don’t forget anything you need.
+Follow this guide for what to bring on a plane so you don’t forget anything you need.

 Particularly when facing a long haul or overnight flight, it’s a good idea to give some thought to what you want to bring.
 It can mean all the difference between arriving at your destination calm and at least a little rested or being a frazzled mess.

-You’ll be making yourself as comfortable as possible and perhaps enjoy the flight a little more.
+You’ll be making yourself as comfortable as possible and perhaps enjoy air travel a little more.

 Need help planning your trip?
 These travel planning resources will get you started on the right path.

-These are the items that I never get on a long flight without.
+These are the items that I never get on long-haul flights without (my long-flight essentials).
 Use it as your starting point for developing your own ideal carry-on packing list.

 Pack your liquids for carry-on

-Though there are some exceptions for “infant and child nourishments” and medicines, the liquids rule does include things like beverages.
+Though there are some exceptions for “infant and child nourishments” and essential medications, the liquids rule does include things like beverages.

 If you’re not checking a suitcase, and traveling only with carry-ons, any liquid, pasty or gel toiletries for your trip will need to fit within your 1-quart bag.